kwikius/quantracker/doc_src/osd_getting_started.rst

 `The full schematic is available here as a set of pdfs`_ .
 `The source code is available on GitHub`_ .

-The V2.1 board pinout differs from the V1 board. ( `Click here For details of the V1 board`_ though not recommended for new projects)

   .. image:: V2_1_osd_board.png

 The above diagram highlights the connections of the board [1]_.